 Our paper, by studying the gambler's ruin probability (i.e. the probability of the game reserves exhaustion), gets the solution of the differential equation underlying a standard gambler game with a random walk assumption.
 This solution explains the suitability of pension fund systems.
-In our work, we use the i.i.d. hypothesis, which is often admitted in stochastic processes, and often in its practical applications.
-Besides, we also added the interest rate to allow that the model being valid for new situations far than only for constant prices.
 Also, the Brownian motion process, allowing to study how the fund evolves and its needs to be managed, gives results on the way and in what extent an intervention is required, and computing its costs.